ajitsingh98/Data-Science-Interview-Questions-Answers/linear_regression_and_regularization.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

-As we induct more features in the model RSS monotonically decreases and $R^2$increases monotonically.
+As we induct more features in the model RSS monotonically decreases and $R^2 $ increases monotonically.
 Therefore, if we use these statistics to select the best model, then we will always end up with the model involving all of the variables.
 The problem is that a low RSS or a high$ R^2$  indicates low training error, whereas we want to have low test error.

 <table align='center'>
   <tr>